Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: Introduction

-Despite recent advances, existing work~ \cite{gan2014optimal,li2018optimal,montoya2018opf,montoya2018linear} has two major limitations.
-First, previous results primarily focus on deterministic DN-OPF problems where the loading conditions are assumed to be fixed and known \textit{a priori}.
-Second, previous results do not consider the stability characteristics of DN-OPF solutions.
-Nevertheless, with high penetrations of intermittent generation and variable loads, uncertainty in the net loading conditions is a characteristic feature of DC networks~ \cite{7762882}.
-Ensuring stability despite this uncertainty is a key concern for secure and reliable operation of DC networks ~ \cite{riccobono2014comprehensive,liu2018existence}.
-The lack of stability considerations when choosing an operating point may result in instability.
-Moreover, directly applying the OPF decisions computed using a specific scenario to an uncertain system can cause unpredictable deviations of the system operating point from the designated value~ \cite{louca2018robust,molzahn2018towards}.
-This may lead to violations of operational constraints and possibly cause voltage collapse~ \cite{simpson2016voltage,cui2018voltage}, where the power flow equations no longer admit a solution.
+Despite recent advances, existing DN-OPF works in the literature have limitations in providing stability and feasibility guarantees when significant uncertainties are present.
+First, previous results primarily focus on deterministic \mbox{DN-OPF} problems where the loading conditions are assumed to be fixed and known \textit{a priori}.
+Nevertheless, with high penetrations of intermittent generation and variable loads, uncertainty in the net loading conditions is a salient feature of DC networks~ \cite{liu2018robust}.
+Directly applying the OPF decisions computed using a specific scenario to an uncertain system can cause unpredictable deviations of the system operating point from the designated value~ \cite{louca2018robust,molzahn2018towards}.
+This may lead to violations of operational constraints and possibly cause voltage collapse.
+For example, unexpected DC fast charging events or loss of renewable generation can make the system unable to accomplish the load-supporting task, in which case the power flow equations cease to admit a solution~ \cite{simpson2016voltage,cui2018voltage}.